observablehq/plot/README.md

 * **stroke** - a stroke color per series
 * **strokeOpacity** - a stroke opacity per series (a number between 0 and 1)
 * **title** - a tooltip per series (a string of text, possibly with newlines)

+To distinguish a *fill* channel from a constant *fill*, the area mark tests whether the provided *fill* is a valid CSS color;

 In addition to the [standard style options](#marks), the following additional options are supported: